adcrn/renda/README.md

 ![Lots and lots of spheres](https://i.imgur.com/2OdwWIk.jpg)

+I've also moved the multithreading process to a more sensible `std::thread` model instead of using `std::async`.

 ### Fixes for Potential Issues
 The program may terminate because `std::random_engine` creates "too many open files" with `/dev/urandom`.
 Running `ulimit -n [big_number]` will fix the